Graduation and Retention Rates: Find Out if Anyone Sticks Around

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Eastern Illinois University about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Eastern Illinois University we would expect an overall graduation rate of 46.4%.
-However, students are graduating at a rate that is 13.1% higher.
-Therefore, Eastern Illinois University is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.
+Based on the caliber of first-time/full-time students that attend Eastern Illinois University we would expect an overall graduation rate of 45.7%.
+However, students are graduating at a rate that is 12.1% higher.
+That means Eastern Illinois University is performing above average at graduating students based upon those students' anticipated academic achievement in college.

 Most of First-Time/Full-Time Non-Grads End Up Transferring